BIGJRA/BIGJRA.github.io/rejuv.md

 <img src="/assets/media/rejuv/image26.png"
 style="width:6.61806in;height:4.96354in" />

 Head up to the daycare and surf to the west.
-Here’s a **Treecko**!
+Here's a **Treecko**!
-Surfing to the south you’ll find a *Timid Mint* as well.
+Surfing to the south you'll find a *Timid Mint* as well.

-While you’re here, add the extra Spinda to your team.
+While you're here, add the extra Spinda to your team.

 Next up is Amethyst Cave.